If you die before taking your deferred benefits the amount of death grant depends on when you left the scheme:

 Survivor’s pension

-A pension is payable to your husband, wife or civil partner and if you left the scheme after 1 April 2008 and are eligible, a pension for your cohabiting partner.
-However, if you are female and you left the scheme before 6 April 1988, the regulations do not provide a survivor’s pension.
+A pension is payable to your husband, wife or civil partner and if you left the scheme on or after 1 April 2008 and are eligible, a pension for your cohabiting partner.

 The survivor’s pension is payable immediately after your death for the rest of their life and will be adjusted every year in line with the cost of living.

-Please see LGPS Member website for further infromation.
+Please see LGPS Member website for further information.

 Child’s pension